top of page

 Schema Therapy’s core emotional needs are powerful, but they were never culturally neutral.
 When we apply them to Asian Australian clients without considering history, migration, collectivism, and racialisation, we risk misunderstanding adaptive cultural patterns as pathology.

 Reframing these needs through an Asian Australian lens allows us to honour the strengths of collectivistic cultures while supporting individuals to heal, grow, and reclaim agency in ways that feel authentic to their lived experience.
-I look forward to sharing more with you.

 See you soon,